jdestefani/BigDataAnalytics_INFOH515/Docker/README.md

 In case your machine has more than one hard disk two solutions exists:
 - Either the BigDataAnalytics_INFOH515 folder has to be located on the main hard drive (C:)
 - Or, a manual mountpoint to the second hard drive must be created in the configuration of VirtualBox (the provisioner running the virtual machine containing Docker Engine) as described [here](https://stackoverflow.com/questions/48828406/unable-to-share-volume-with-docker-toolbox-on-windows-10).

+The same problem could appear if you are using [Docker on Windows](https://docs.docker.com/docker-for-windows/install/) (instead of the Docker Toolbox), a solution can be found [here](https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c).